Hewson Consultants

 Hewson Consultants were one of the smaller software companies which produced video games for home computers in the mid-1980s.
-They had a reputation for high-quality games which continually pushed the boundaries of what the computers were capable of and can be compared favourably with other ground-breaking software houses like Ultimate Play the Game and Beyond.
-Fourteen of their games were awarded "Megagame" by Your Sinclair.
+They had a reputation for high-quality games, and are ranked seventh out of 109 companies reviewed by Your Sinclair with an average rating of 84%.
+Fourteen of their games were awarded "Megagame" by Your Sinclair, and Paradroid is considered one of the best games ever released for the Commodore 64.